Is Dry Brushing *Actually* Good For Your Skin?

 What are the risks associated with dry brushing?

 Dry brushing comes with a few potential downsides—most notably, skin irritation.
 “The skin is supposed to be our protective layer,” Beach explains.
 “Brushing off skin layers does the opposite of protection.”

 Dry brushing may also strip skin of its natural oils, making it prone to irritation and abrasions.

 What should I do if I develop sensitivity or irritation from dry brushing?

 If you experience redness or sensitivity, Beach says you should immediately stop the practice.

 To help alleviate irritation, she recommends using a fragrance-free moisturizer with hydrating ingredients like shea butter, propylene glycol, and humectants like hyaluronic acid.

 Do dermatologists recommend dry brushing?

-Because of the potential risks posed by dry brushing, both Beleznay and Beach caution against the practice.
-Instead, they recommend alternative methods of exfoliation such as lactic acid and glycolic acid.
+Both Beleznay and Beach believe there are better methods of exfoliation.
+They recommend chemical exfoliation, such as the use of lactic acid and glycolic acid.
 Both are alpha-hydroxy acids that aid with cell turnover while simultaneously softening and hydrating the skin.

-However, if you enjoy the sensation or are dead-set on putting your brush to use, be sure to approach the practice with realistic expectations, use minimal pressure and finish off with a gentle moisturizer.
+However, if you enjoy the sensation of dry brushing, be sure to approach the practice with realistic expectations, use minimal pressure and finish off with a gentle moisturizer.

 “As with any form of exfoliation,” says Beleznay, “it’s important to keep an eye out for any signs of irritation that may develop.”